 Select My flows in the left-side navigation pane.

 On the top-left menu, select New flow > Automated cloud flow.

 Add a trigger

-- In the designer, select the When an item is created card and select the Site Address and the List Name for the SharePoint list that you created earlier.
+On the When an item is created card, select the Site Address and the List Name for the SharePoint list that you created earlier.

 Get the manager for the person who created the vacation request

 Select +New step, and then type get manager into the Choose an action search box.

 Find, and then select the Get manager (V2) - Office 365 Users action.

 Insert the Created By Email token into the User (UPN) box on the Get manager card.